metaborg/metaborg.github.io/content/release/note/vnext.md

 ### Statix

 - Multi-file projects using the traditional solver can now use scope graph libraries (i.e., scope graphs exported from other projects).
+- Multi-file projects using the traditional solver can now have separate constraints for groups (i.e., packages derived from a directory structure).

 ## Changes